Bachelor & Master Thesis Projects

-If you’re interested in a Master thesis project, please contact Miriam Menzel for possible projects.
+If you’re interested in a Master thesis project (any topic), please contact Miriam Menzel for possible projects.

 Computational Scattered Light Imaging (ComSLI) resolves nerve fiber pathways and their crossings with micrometer resolution.
 While other scattering techniques raster-scan the tissue with a light beam and measure the distribution of scattered light behind the sample, ComSLI uses a reverse setup: The whole tissue section is illuminated from many different angles and the normally transmitted light is measured, thus enabling much higher resolutions and requiring only standard optical components (LED light source and camera).
 This makes ComSLI a highly promising imaging technique, enabling to disentangle complex fiber structures - not only in brain tissue, but also in other biological tissues with comparable fiber structures (e.g. muscle or collagen).